Defence lawyer moves to drop out of Chevron fraud suit

-The lawyer who has been defending controversial plaintiffs attorney Steven Donziger in a lawsuit by Chevron Corp (CVX.N), filed a motion on Friday to withdraw as counsel, citing Donziger's inability to pay his legal bills.
+The lawyer who has been defending controversial plaintiffs attorney Steven Donzinger in a lawsuit by Chevron Corp (CVX.N), filed a motion on Friday to withdraw as counsel, citing Donzinger's inability to pay his legal bills.

-Attorney John Keker has been representing Donziger since 2011 in a case brought by Chevron alleging that Donziger fabricated a long-running lawsuit alleging Chevron polluted an Ecuadorian rainforest.
-Keker asked to withdraw as Donziger's attorney in an 11-page motion that blamed New York federal court Judge Lewis Kaplan for Donziger's financial predicament.
+Attorney John Keker has been representing Donziger since 2011 in a case brought by Chevron alleging that Donzinger fabricated a long-running lawsuit alleging Chevron polluted an Ecuadorian rainforest.
+Keker asked to withdraw as Donzinger's attorney in an 11-page motion that blamed New York federal court Judge Lewis Kaplan for Donzinger's financial predicament.

 "Chevron's litigation tactics, which this court has endorsed and encouraged throughout these proceedings … have made the costs of this litigation unsustainable to Donziger," said Keker.